Healthcare giant Cigna is buying Express Scripts for $67 billion.

 “On one hand, there probably are going to be gains from coordinating care between the insurer and PBM… those will probably have benefits for employers and patients, but on the other hand, it changes the incentive structure for the entities,” said Matthew Eisenberg, an assistant professor of health policy and management at Johns Hopkins University.
 With a benefits manager in-house, Cigna might not negotiate as vigorously for lower drug prices, or might not pass savings along to patients.

-“The challenge is that, as the industry consolidates, [will it] have an effect on prices?” said health economist Jason Shafrin.
+“The challenge is that, as the industry consolidates, [will it] have an effect on prices?” said Jason Shafrin, a senior director of policy and economics at Precision Health Economics.
 He pointed out that CVS is already experimenting with more flexible delivery models, such as a plan to improve costs and care for rheumatoid arthritis treatment.

 While this can lower insurer costs, though, Shafrin said the wrong incentive structure could sacrifice patient care, expressing concern that greater negotiating leverage could be wielded to restrict patient access to new or experimental treatments in pursuit of keeping costs down.